-Covid-19 has not affected student numbers as in 2020/21 the College has again experienced growth of over 100 learners.
-This has put a further strain on accommodation and needs to be addressed during the year.
-Temporary accommodation has been hired but a more permanent solution now needs to be found and governors are working with the College Senior Leadership Team to find a solution.
-The growth in students also means that the College will experience a large increase in lag funding in 2021/22 of around £800,000 which will bolster the College finances and cash flow.
+The college has continued to see a growth in student numbers despite the effects of Covid-19.
+This has put a further strain on accommodation which has been addressed during the year.
+Temporary accommodation has been hired and a more permanent solution has now been sourced.
+The growth in students means that the College will experience a large increase in lag funding in 2021/22 which will bolster the College finances and cash flow.